-For the Ontario Demand forecast, weather is not forecast but weather scenarios based on historical data are used in place of a weather forecast.
-Load Forecast Uncertainty (LFU) is used as a measure of the variation in demand due to weather volatility.
-For resource adequacy assessments a Monthly Normal weather forecast is used in conjunction with LFU to consider a full range of peak demands that can occur under various weather conditions with a varying probability of occurrence.
-This is discussed further in Section 2.3.
+For the Ontario Demand forecast, weather is not forecasted but instead uses historical weather to simulate demand under a variety of weather conditions.
+For resource adequacy assessments a distribution of weekly peaks simulated using historical weather is used to consider a full range of peak demands that can occur under various weather conditions with a varying probability of occurrence.
+This is discussed further in Section 2.3 Weather Simulations.

 Economic and demographic conditions contribute to growth in both peak and energy demand.
 An economic forecast is required to produce the demand forecast.
-We use a consensus of four major, publicly available provincial forecasts to generate the economic drivers used in the model.
-Additionally, we purchase forecast data from several service providers to enable further analysis and provide insight.
+A consensus of four major, publicly available provincial forecasts is used to generate the economic drivers used in the model.
+Additionally, purchased forecast data from several service providers enables further analysis and provides insight.
 Population projections, labour market drivers and industrial indicators are utilized to generate the forecast of demand.
 Population projections are based on the Ministry of Finance's Ontario Population Projections.